-Effective with coverage effective January 1, 2019, the County's contribution to the cafeteria plan will be set at seventy-five percent (75%) of the 2019 PEMHCA Bay Area Kaiser Permanente family rate minus the PEMCHA MEC.
+Effective with coverage effective January 1, 2019, the County's contribution toward the cafeteria plan will be seventy-five percent (75%) of the 2019 PEMCHA Bay Area Kaiser Permanente family rate minus the PEMHCA MEC.

-Effective the later of either January 1, 2020, or with coverage effective the first of the month following adoption of the collective bargaining agreement, the County's contribution toward the health plan, as historically administered, shall be set at seventy-five percent (75%) of the 2020 PEMHCA Region 1 Kaiser Permanente family rate minus the PEMHCA MEC.
+Effective the first of the month following adoption of the collective bargaining agreement, the County's contribution toward the health plan, as historically administered, shall be set at seventy-five percent (75%) of the 2020 PEMHCA Region 1 Kaiser Permanente family rate minus the PEMHCA MEC.